1stage/Aquarius-MiniExpander-1-1-0/README.md

   * There is a prototype for the Control Pads within the project, but I haven't had the time to take it beyond the prototype phase.
 This is open source, so have at it!
 * How is this project different from the Micro Expander?
   * Designed by Bruce Abbott, the Aquarius Micro Expander is similar to the Mini Expander in that it has an AY-3-8910 sound chip and a header for Control Pad input (NOT joystick ports, a pin header).
 The Micro Expander is different in that it has a 32k memory expansion in it, a USB port, a 3.5mm audio port, along with a custom ROM that features a PT3 music player, USB ROM reading access, and a customized version of BASIC.
 The down side is that it blocks the Expansion Port of the Aquarius, so cartridge-based ROM programs (SNAFU, Nightstalker, D&D etc.) can't be used (unless you have the ROM image to load through USB).
+* Why can't I use the A00-A15 expansion pins as analog input/output, or the D00-D15 as digital input/output for my Arduino experiments?
+  * First of all, these pins are NOT analog and digital input/output pins!
+They are DIRECTLY connected to the **address** bus and the **data** bus (hence the A00 or D00 markings).
+Unless you know how the timings of these busses work, you're more than likely going to damage your Aquarius.
+If you want to experiment safely with TTL level inputs and outputs, use the IOA0-IOA7 or IOB0-IOB7 pins on the AY-3-8910 header instead.